timonla/timonla.github.io/_posts/2020-10-07-diet-review.md

 ![Lunch](/assets/img/blog/diet-review/thursday-lunch.jpg){:class="blog-post-img-small"}

-Spices: nutritional yeast, chili, coriander, ginger
+This is one of my favorite dishes right now.
+I just cook the leek and cabbage in a bit of water with the spices and add the miso paste in the end.
+As spices I added chili, coriander and ginger.

+In a separate pot I will cook the noodles.
+Lately I switched to whole grain rice pasta instead of your standard white rice vermicelli or udon noodles that you might use for this.
+I can buy these organic and they have much more flavor.

+The rest of the ingredients goes onto a baking tray, which I layout with a silicon sheet and is sprinkled with some tamari and sesame seeds.
+I set the oven to 180°C for like half an hour and turn the stuff around half way.

 ![Oven pre-cooked](/assets/img/blog/diet-review/thursday-lunch-pre.jpg){:class="blog-post-img-small"}

 ![Oven post cooked](/assets/img/blog/diet-review/thursday-lunch-post.jpg){:class="blog-post-img-small"}

+After that I assemble the dish.
+Notice that I cooked the vegetables, tofu and broth for the next day as well. 🧠 Lastly assemble the dish, put some nutritional yeast on top and fill it up with boiling water.
+The dish is unfortunately a bit too small for 300g of pasta.
+Check out the photos on Friday, where I split the portion onto two dishes.

 #### 20:55 Sprouts

 ![Sprouts](/assets/img/blog/diet-review/thursday-sprouts.jpg){:class="blog-post-img-small"}

-I just rinsed the sprouts, put some ketchup, nutritional yeast and ground cashew nuts on top.
+Today I put some ketchup, nutritional yeast and ground cashew nuts on top of the sprouts.
-While ketchup is not exactly a whole food, [the one that I use](https://www.felix.se/products/ketchup-osotad/) from Felix seems to not include too much crap.
+While ketchup is not exactly a whole food, [the one that I use](https://www.felix.se/products/ketchup-osotad/) from Felix seems to not include too much crap and taste wise is almost closer to a tomato paste than your regular ketchup.
+Maybe I should try this with tomato paste instead. 🤔

+Also washed the other sprouts.

 #### 00:09 Going to bed